A rod is a magical cudgel, similar to a wand or magical staff, but with some key differences.

-Hunger reduction works differently from spellcasting spells.
-Rod spells have the same base hunger cost as regular spells, but this is reduced by 10 × Evocations, instead of Intelligence × Spellcasting.
+Hunger reduction works differently from spells.
+Rod spells have the same base hunger cost as a spell of its level, but this is reduced by 10 × Evocations, instead of Intelligence × Spellcasting.
 Additionally, spell hunger from rods cannot be fully eliminated; there will always be a hunger cost of at least 5.

 The reported hunger cost can be decoded to the following: